• Settings:

 For the diversity of habitats and concentration of game, it is difficult to beat the world-renowned reserves in Kenya.

-Conservancies in Kenya are now highly popular as they empower and support local communities whilst protecting the local environment.
+Conservancies in Kenya are now highly popular for a Kenya wildlife safari as they empower and support local communities whilst protecting the local environment.
+Specific and endangered species can only be found in certain parks and reserves.

 African Lion

-Kenya's national animal, and arguably the most famous animal on the planet, the African lion is the symbol of strength and power and the epitome of any safari to wild Africa.
-Lions are notably the only sociable big cat, with prides formed of a few muscular males who are crowned with a thick mane, whilst most of the hunting is done by the smaller more agile females.
-They can be found in several Kenyan national parks, including Maasai Mara National Reserve and Nairobi National Park.
+• Kenya's national animal, and arguably the most famous animal on the planet, the African lion is the symbol of strength and power and the epitome of any safari to wild Africa.

 African Elephant